NetherGamesMC/support/docs/skyblock-crate-keys.md

 The keys define the quality of the items that are available to be achieved.
 Which reward you get within each bracket of key types is based on a loot-table.
-The loot table is defines as, the higher the weight, the higher the probability of the item.
+The loot table is defined as: the higher the weight, the higher the probability of the item.
 Randomised amounts might sometimes be limited or seeded with other player-based values.
 Power / Luck values are random between set intervals that increase with key rarity.